 https://www.nature.com/articles/s42003-019-0502-7

-Darwinists have been misrepresenting the reality for 150 years.
-Among other things, also by inventing fancy terms like “Phenotypic plasticity”.
-Moth’s wings color change is an engineered feature and it does not matter how Darwinists call it.
-It still remains a misrepresentation of reality.
-I bet, if researchers would run similar experiment with an adult peppered moth, they will get the same results as with the larvae.
-The adult peppered moth would change its color to match the surface it sits on — every time — because it was engineered that way.
+Clearly, the color change in a moth’s wings is an engineered feature, regardless of what Darwinists call it—it remains a misrepresentation of reality.
+I bet if researchers conducted an experiment with an adult peppered moth, they would obtain the same results as with the larvae.
+The adult peppered moth would change its color to match the surface it rests on—every time—because it was engineered to adjust its camouflage.